 For Morris, tapestry was the highest form of decorative art.
-Inspired in part by J. H. Dearles The Brook Tapestry, and the friezes that sit beneath the Holy Grail Tapestries, The Brook has been newly created by Alison Gee.
-Digital printing recreates all the crispness and abundance of beautiful detail, which was the special characteristic of medieval tapestries.
-One colourway is printed on cotton velvet, and two on textured linen/viscose cloth reminiscent of the original tapestry surface.
-The Brook is also printed in two colourways as wide width wallpaper in the Archive III Wallpaper Collection.
+Inspired in part by J. H. Dearles The Brook Tapestry and the friezes that sit beneath the Holy Grail Tapestries, this digitally printed fabric design recreates the crispness and beautiful detail of medieval tapestries.
+One colourway is printed on cotton velvet and two on textured cloth reminiscent of original tapestry surfaces.
+Also available as a wide-width wallpaper.

 Stock Alert Request